 I have never seen anyone who feels that way walk out of my office with desired results.
 I use mostly energy work in my assessments and treatments.
-I work on the muscles once I have done energy work assessments, if necessary.
+I work on soft tissue energetically, in order to make the treatments as pain free as possible.
+Doing it that way works better and faster.
 I prefer to treat where the problem is really coming from, rather than wasting your time and money by only treating symptoms.

 Are these therapies guaranteed to give me long term results?

 Every body is different.
 I never know how clients will respond to my therapies ahead of time.